bokeh/bokeh/examples/README.md

 This directory includes examples that use the high level interface of Bokeh, e.g. for easily building histograms,

 #### [`glyphs`](https://github.com/bokeh/bokeh/tree/master/examples/glyphs)
 This directory contains examples that use the low-level interface and examples that mirror the `bokehjs` browser library interface.
-These exmaples are in the process of being improved and cleaned up.

 #### [`compat`](https://github.com/bokeh/bokeh/tree/master/examples/compat)
 This directory contains examples that illustrate the creation of Bokeh plots that can directly access the functionality made available from other (compatible) plotting packages  (e.g. `seaborn` and `ggplots`).